Trying to find out just what a neutral grip pull up is and what makes it different from other styles of pull ups?

 Develop your Grip Strength

 Many a time, a weak grip is what causes you to leave the bar prematurely.
 Work on it by performing wrist curls or use a grip strengthener.
+Use these to not only improve your grip but also to make your hands bigger.

 Train your back